AGiorgetti/ngrx101/DOCS.md

 **Actions observable**

-The `Actions` Service represents an observable 'endpoint' of all the actions dispatched to the store.
+The `Actions<TActions>` Service represents an observable 'endpoint' of all the actions dispatched to the store.

 It emits the latest action after it has passed through all reducers.

-The 'ofType()' operator let us filter for actions of a certain type, this way we can select which action to listen to and use inside the side effect.
+The 'ofType()' operator let us filter for actions of a certain type: this way we can select which action to listen to and use inside the side effect.

 ### Setup